The Gardens of Cornwall & The Chelsea Flower Show: May 14-23, 2026

 Caerhays Estate

-Day 1: Arrival in Cornwall & Welcome Lunch
+Day 1: London -> Cornwall & Welcome Lunch

-Upon our morning arrival at Newquay, we will be greeted and transported to our hotel near St Austell.
-En route, we’ll visit our first garden, the Caerhays Castle and Gardens.
-We’ll start with lunch and then enjoy a tour of the house and gardens.
+From Paddington Station in London, we’ll travel first class to St Austell in Cornwall.
+From there we’ll visit our first garden, the Caerhays Castle and Gardens and take a guided tour of the house and property.
 We will see their huge rhododendrons and learn how they thrive in the Cornish climate, which can have as much as 60 inches a year!

 Then, we travel through the beautiful Cornish countryside to our hotel and check-in.
-There will be time to relax or enjoy the spa before our welcome dinner at the hotel.
+There will be time to relax or enjoy the spa before our welcome dinner there.

 Lanhydrock Gardens